KevinFunez5/age/README.md

 * To run it locally, use the npm dev command npm run start
 * Open your web browser and navigate to http://localhost:9001
 * For a production build, use npm run build
+* Then run npm run start to use tests

 ## Known Bugs